Comparison inequalities and fastest-mixing Markov chains: Fastest mixing on a path. Fastest mixing on a path

-\begin{proof} We may assume that~$t$ and~$i$ are odd.
-In light of \refL{L:1.6}, we may also assume $p_0 > 1 / 2$.
+\end{lemma} \begin{pf} We may assume that $t$ and $i$ are odd.
+In light of Lemma~\ref{L16}, we may also assume $p_0 > 1 / 2$.
 Let $2 \ell$ be the first state where the alternation of $p_i$'s greater than and no greater than $1 / 2$ is broken:

-(If there is no such break, we define $2 \ell$ to be $n + 1$ or $n + 2$ according as~$n$ is odd or even.)
-Notice that the break happen only at an even state, since two consecutive $p_i$'s cannot both exceed $1 / 2$.
+(If there is no such break, we define $2 \ell$ to be $n + 1$ or $n + 2$ according as $n$ is odd or even.)
+Notice that the break can happen only at an even state, since two consecutive $p_i$'s cannot both exceed $1 / 2$.